dcastelone/ep_disable_import_export_button/README.md

-# ep_disable_delete_button
+# ep_disable_import_export_buttons

-Disable and hide the **Delete Pad** button (`#delete-pad`) in Etherpad so that regular users cannot remove pads via the UI.
-Pad deletion via the HTTP API (e.g. `deletePad` with an API key) continues to work.
+Disable and hide the **Import/Export** buttons from the Etherpad toolbar so that users cannot import or export pads via the UI.

 ## Features

-* Hides the delete button with CSS and disables it with JavaScript.
+* Hides the import/export toolbar button with CSS and disables it with JavaScript.
-* Rejects any `PAD_DELETE` messages sent from the browser, protecting against attempts to bypass the UI via the browser console.
+* Targets the `li[data-key="import_export"]` toolbar element.

 ## Installation